If you’re purchasing a home, then you’re going to need a down payment.

 If you can borrow another $30,000 from your 401k account, you will have a $60,000 down payment, 20% of the purchase price.
 You avoid PMI and have a monthly mortgage payment of $1,288.37, a savings of $161.05 per month over 30 years, saving you $57,978 over the life of the loan.

 Buying a home is cheaper than renting in the long run.
-Not only can you save money each month you will be building equity with each payment.
+Not only can you save money each month, but you will also be building equity with each payment.

 If you’re like most other first-time homebuyers, the biggest hurdle to buying a house is the down payment.

-If you have a healthy 401k account balance and buying a home will get you a payment lower than your rent, then it may be wise to use your retirement account for the down payment.
+If you have a healthy 401k balance and purchasing a home will get you a monthly payment lower than your rent, then it may be wise to use your retirement account for the down payment.

 If you can Pay Back to Loan in Less than a Year

-If you do have to use your retirement account for the down payment then it is best if you are able to repay the loan as quickly as possible.
+If you do have to use your retirement account for the down payment, then it is best if you can repay the loan as quickly as possible.

 Maybe you are expecting a big bonus, a raise, or have something to sell like a car.
-And you expect to be able to pay back the amount you borrow, then the risk is greatly reduced.
+And you expect to be able to pay back the amount you borrow; then the risk is significantly reduced.